-Thus: A cheerful disposition, even temperament, self reflection and contemplation, a quiet mind, purity of bhava include austerities of the mind.
+Thus: A cheerful disposition, an even temperament, self-reflection and contemplation, a quiet mind, and purity of bhava make up austerities of the mind.

-Human mind is always talking.
+The human mind is always talking.
 It is not possible to listen to your mind if you are talking as well.
-It is, furthermore, impossible to quiet your mind if you are not paying attention to what it is saying.
+It is, furthermore, impossible to quieten your mind if you are not paying attention to what it is saying.
 And, in order to listen to your mind, you must be quiet.
-Quietude of the speech is paramount to attain complete quiescence of the mind.
+Quietude of speech is paramount to attain complete quiescence of the mind.

-As an analogy, think of taking your driving test.
-When you are behind the wheel with the testing officer next to you, it is clear to you that certain mistakes are considered “Instant Failure” items while there are other points where a degree of leniency is used.
-If you fail to indicate while turning, or fail to check your blind spot when changing lanes for example, your test is terminated right that moment and you are asked to turn back.
-Whereas, if you are not ultra vigilant in constantly checking your rear and side view mirrors and are only doing so intermittently, you may still get a pass.
+As an analogy, think of taking a driving test.
+When you are behind the wheel with the testing officer next to you, it is clear to you that certain mistakes are considered ‘Instant Failure’ items while there are other points where a degree of leniency is used.
+If you fail to indicate while turning or fail to check your blind spot when changing lanes, for example, your test is terminated right at that moment and you are asked to turn back.
+Whereas, if you are not ultra vigilant in constantly checking your rear and side-view mirrors and are only doing so intermittently, you may still pass.

-Similarly, all practices henceforth are going to have items classified as “Instant Failure”, “Warning”, and “Need Improvement”.
-Under the Impact column in the table above, red markings are instant failure, yellow, warning, and green are to be taken as area for improvement.
+Similarly, all practices henceforth are going to have items classified as ‘Instant Failure’, ‘Warning’, and ‘Need Improvement’.
+Under the Impact column in the table above, red markings are an instant failure, yellow, a warning, and green are to be taken as areas for improvement.

-For instance, you undertake the practice of observing silence for forty eight hours.
-During that time, if you make any verbal comments, the impact is red and huge and basically that is instant failure.
-If you end up reading newspaper etc during those forty eight hours, the quality of your practice comes down by five percent (see the weightage column); you can still continue because it is a “green” mistake.
+For instance, you undertake the practice of observing silence for forty-eight hours.
+During that time, if you make any verbal comments, the impact is red and huge and basically that is an instant failure.
+If you end up reading a newspaper etc during those forty-eight hours, the quality of your practice comes down by five percent (see the weightage column); you can still continue because it is a ‘green’ mistake.

 Please know this: the practice of observing silence is absolutely critical for the seeker desiring to experience a state of superconsciousness.
 When you are enjoying yourself listening to your iPod, the external noise seems to subside automatically; the music in your ears makes the outside sound almost immaterial.
 Similarly, when you are able to channelize internal noise, it transforms into music.
 And when you start to hear internal music, everything offered to you in the external world almost ceases to matter.

-A good practice of silence does not have any dialogues, conversations — written or oral, gestures, interactions or engagements.
-Mauna is not merely restraint of speech, it is quieting your actions, speech and thoughts.
+A good practice of silence does not have any dialogue, conversations — written or oral, gestures, interactions or engagements.
+Mauna is not merely the restraint of speech, it is quietening your actions, speech and thoughts.
 A saguṇa upāsaka, worshipper of form, is allowed to eulogize his deity during the period of mauna.
 His primary objective of observing silence is to strengthen his own devotional sentiments towards his deity as opposed to mere quiescence of the mind.

-Somewhere, along the line, I will find a placeholder to narrate my personal experience(s) on hearing anahat nada, the unstruck sound and how anyone can get to it; at will, anytime.
+Somewhere along the line, I will find a placeholder to narrate my personal experience(s) on hearing the anahat nada, the unstruck sound, and how anyone can get to it; at will, at any time.
 It is a natural outcome, among many others, of silence and solitude.